Arnold O. Beckman High School

-Since its founding in 2004, Beckman has been awarded the status of a California Distinguished School by the California State Board of Education in 2007, 2011, 2015, and again in 2019.
-Beckman primarily serves communities of Irvine and Tustin, including Tustin Ranch, Northpark, Orchard Hills, and West Irvine, as well as a small portion of Santa Ana.
+Since its founding in 2004, Beckman has been awarded the status of a California Distinguished School by the California State Board of Education in 2007, 2011, 2015, and 2019.
+Beckman serves communities of Irvine and Tustin, including Tustin Ranch, Northpark, Orchard Hills, and West Irvine, as well as a small portion of Santa Ana.
 Although its facilities are physically located in Irvine, the school is administered by Tustin Unified School District.
 Beckman's mascot is the Patriot.

 Beckman is accredited by the Western Association of Schools and Colleges (WASC) and is also a member of the National Association for College Admission Counseling (NACAC) and complies with the NACAC Statement of Principles of Good Practice.

-On February 28, 2023, the school was subject to controversy when it was discovered that video cameras were found in a student bathroom.

 Visual arts

 In 2008 a visual arts student at Beckman High, won first place in Orange County in the Imagination Celebration Poster Contest.
 The works of other students were selected to be exhibited at the Orange County Fine Arts Gallery as well.

 In 2007, a student won second place in the photography division of the Music Center Spotlight Awards.

+In 2008, the school hosted televised performances by Miley Cyrus and Metro Station as part of MTV's New Year's Eve special; the network had awarded a visit by Cyrus to a Beckman student, who was honored for her charitable contributions to breast cancer awareness via the school's "Pink Ribbon Club".

 In 2009, a student won the grand prize in the Olympus Student Photo Contest as well as the Adobe Youth Voices contest.

-Beckman hosted "A Miley-Sized Surprise" on December 31, 2008, featuring Miley Cyrus visiting Beckman.
-This was an award for a student who raised awareness about breast cancer through her hard work and contributions to the BHS Pink Ribbon Club.
-The show aired on New Year's Eve, and had 12.5 million viewers.

 Athletics

 Beckman's athletics program include teams in football, water polo, swimming, basketball, volleyball, baseball, softball, soccer, lacrosse, tennis, wrestling, cross country, track and field, golf, dance, and cheer.
-However, because the school was brand new, and only had freshman and sophomores, many sports were forced to wait until the second year of the school's activity to play at the varsity level.
-The school has a rivalry with nearby Irvine High School.